ninomllr/_gorilla/README.md

-_tk
+_gorilla
 ===

-Themekraft Starter Theme
+Gorilla Starter Theme

-Hi.
-I'm a starter theme called `_tk`.
-I'm a theme meant for hacking so don't use me as just as a Parent Theme.
-Instead try turning me into the next, most awesome, WordPress theme out there.
-That's what I'm here for.
+This blueprint theme is meant for hacking so don't use it as just as a Parent Theme.
+Instead try turning this into the next, most awesome, WordPress theme out there.

-My ultra-minimal CSS might make me look like theme tartare but that means less stuff to get in your way when you're designing your awesome theme.
-Here are some of the other more interesting things you'll find here:

 * Full Bootstrap Power, seamlessly integrated in Automattic's starter theme _s to bring these two together the cleanest way.
 * A just right amount of lean, well-commented, modern, HTML5 templates.